robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/customershare.md

 Defines a shareable audience or UET tag that a customer owns.

 > [!TIP]
-> For an overview of sharing audiences and UET tags in a customer [hierarchy](../guides/account-hierarchy-permissions.md#account-hierarchy), see the [Share Audiences and UET Tags](../guides/universal-event-tracking.md#hierarchy-share) technical guide.
+> For an overview of sharing audiences and UET tags in an [account hierarchy](../guides/account-hierarchy-permissions.md#account-hierarchy), see the [Share Audiences and UET Tags](../guides/universal-event-tracking.md#hierarchy-share) technical guide.

 ## Syntax
 ```xml